cegea/heating_datalogger/README.md

 # Heating Datalogger
-Project to store data of the heating system of my house.
+Project to monitorize the heating system of my house.
 IoT Project.

 # Motivation
 Last year I got heating consumption counting installed.
 Since I got charged for the amount of water that flow through the counter (whether is hot or cold), I thought: "Hey, let´s stimate when the hot water inside the radiator is acctually getting the air around it warmer"